Event-based Moving Object Detection and Tracking: Camera Motion Compensation

 \section{Camera Motion Compensation}

-Our pipeline consists of camera motion compensation and subsequent motion inconsistency analysis to detect independently moving objects.
+Our pipeline (see Fig. \ref{fig:pipeline}) consists of camera motion compensation and subsequent motion inconsistency analysis to detect independently moving objects.
 To compensate for the global background motion, the four parameter model \(\mathcal{M}^G\) presented in Sec. \ref{sec_models} is used.
 The background motion is estimated, and objects are detected.
 Then the background model is refined using data from the background region only (not the detected objects) (Fig. \ref{fig:moving_large}), and four-parameter models are fit to the segmented objects for tracking.
-Since there are no restrictions on when the motion compensation can be initiated, the model can be updated as events arrive.
-We empirically found it to be more efficient to update the model every \(N\) new events.
-The motion compensation pipeline is outlined in Fig.~\ref{fig:pipeline}.

 As outlined in Secs. \ref{sec_density} and \ref{sec_models}, $\mathcal{T}$ and $\mathcal{I}$ are local metrics of event cloud misalignment but based on different sources of data - \textit{event timestamps} and \textit{event rates}. $\mathcal{T}$ provides a poor error metric when the optimizer is close to the minima due to the event averaging scheme employed.
-In particular, the global error gradient functions (Eqs. \ref{eq:shift_eq} and \ref{eq:div_eq}) have very small values and are unreliable.
+In particular, the global error gradient functions (Eqs. \ref{eq:shift_eq} - \ref{eq:div_eq}) have very small values and are unreliable.

 Note that, \(\mathcal{T}\) provides reliable gradients of the parameters of model \(\mathcal{M}^G\) even in the presence of noise and fast motion, when events from different edges overlap during projection (see Fig. \ref{fig:fast_texture}).